meshdgp/meshdgp.github.io/index.md

 Global geometric structures are geometric objects residing on various fiber bundles over manifolds, with their types numbering in the hundreds.

-Computational Discrete Global Geometric Structures, a pioneering research field defined by Hui Zhao, focuses on developing algorithms to construct diverse global geometric structures on discrete meshes, such as 1-forms, foliations, index counting, square tiling, quadratic differentials, spin structures, and others.
+Computational Discrete Global Geometric Structures, a pioneering research field defined by Hui Zhao, focuses on developing algorithms to construct and visulize diverse global geometric structures on discrete meshes, such as 1-forms, foliations, index counting, square tiling, quadratic differentials, spin structures, and others.

 ---
 ### Drafts in English